alexa/ask-sdk-controls/doc/userGuide.md

 necessary to build up an interaction model in memory then write it to disk.
-In a skill with more interesting controls we will make use of `ControlInteractionModelGenerator.buildCoreModelForControls()` to extract interaction model content directly from the control tree but for HelloWorld that is not necessary.
+In a skill with more interesting controls we will make use of `ControlInteractionModelGenerator.buildCoreModelForControls()` to extract interaction model content directly from the control tree but for Hello World that is not necessary.
 If you already have a `model.JSON` file, it can be loaded into the generator with `ControlInteractionModelGenerator.loadFromFile()`.